Leo-Zubiri/my-website/docs/datascience/IBM/05_jupyter.md

 Jupyter Notebooks can be used with cloud based services like IBM and Google Colab.

 > **Anaconda** is one of the popular distribution which includes Jupyter and Jupyter Lab, locally.

+## Jupyter Kernels

+A Kernel is a computational engine that executes the code contained in a Notebook file.

+When a notebook document opens, the related kernel launches automatically, the kernel performs the computation and produce the results.

+Depending on your settings you may need to install other notebooks languages in the jupyter environments.